 But if there are so many dentists, why is it that up to 7% of Americans have unmet dental needs?
-This all stems back to the high cost and inaccessibility of dental insurance, which bars many Americans from being able to keep their mouth healthy and happy.
+This all stems back to the high cost and inaccessibility of dental insurance and lack of good coverage, which bars many Americans from being able to keep their mouth healthy and happy.

 The good news is that a positive change in the right direction is here.
 Let’s take a look at how Flossy serves to change the statistics.

 Emergency dental care and routine cleanings are an important part of your holistic oral health.
 Here are some of the most common procedures that people in the Detroit area, as well as the rest of the country, are seeking most often.

 One of the staples of adulthood is visiting a dentist twice a year, once every six months.
 And these bi-yearly visits are essential for preventing and treating diseases that might be arising in your mouth.

 During a cleaning, your hygienist will start by examining your teeth with a small mirror.
 They’re checking for cavities, gum disease, or other imperfections that may impede your overall well-being.
 They’ll also use a scraper tool to remove built-up tartar and plaque, which can progress into cavities and tooth decay if left untreated.

 After that, they’ll use a gritty toothpaste to clean and polish your teeth.
 While the gritty toothpaste can be abrasive to your enamel if used too often, it’s entirely safe when used by a professional during your routine cleanings.